 Edward joined Watsi on December 9th, 2014.
-Eight years ago, Edward joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Edward's most recent donation traveled 1,900 miles to support Deylove, a five-month-old baby from Haiti, to fund life-saving treatment to drain excess fluid from her brain.
+Nine years ago, Edward joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Edward's most recent donation traveled 1,900 miles to support Christopher, a 12-year-old boy from Haiti, to fund heart surgery.

 Deylove is a five month old girl from Haiti.
 She lives with her mom and dad and 2 older brothers.
 Deylove has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
 As a result of her condition, Deylove has been experiencing Increasing head circumference.
 Without treatment, Deylove will experience severe physical and developmental delays.
 Our medical partner, Project Medishare, is requesting $897 to cover the cost of surgery for Deylove at Hospital Bernard Mevs that will treat her hydrocephalus.
 This is the only site in the country where this care is currently available and the procedure is scheduled to take place on March 2nd.
 This critical treatment will drain the excess fluid from Deylove's brain to reduce intracranial pressure and greatly improve her quality of life.
 With proper treatment, Deylove will hopefully develop into a strong, healthy young girl.
 Her family is relieved and happy that this surgery will give their little girl a chance of survival.